Area laws and tensor networks for maximally mixed ground states: Introduction

-Our proof utilizes the AGSP (Approximate Ground State Projector) framework, which was pioneered in \cRef{AVAL2012, ref:Arad2013-1DAL} for proving ground state area laws, but supplements it with important tools from quantum information.
-In \cRefs{AVAL2012, ref:Arad2013-1DAL} an AGSP was used inside a simple bootstrapping argument: it was shown that if there exists a `good AGSP', an AGSP with favorable scaling between its closeness to the exact ground state projector and its Schmidt rank, then there exists a product state with a large overlap with the ground state --- a small $\dmin{\gs}{\sigma_L\otimes \sigma_{L^c}}$ in the quantum information jargon.
+Our proof enhances the AGSP framework\cc{ref:ALV2012-AL,ref:Arad2013-1DAL} for proving ground state area laws with powerful tools from quantum information.
+In \cRefs{ref:ALV2012-AL, ref:Arad2013-1DAL} an AGSP was used inside a simple bootstrapping argument: it was shown that if there exists a good AGSP, then there exists a product state with a large overlap with the ground state --- a small $\dmin{\gs}{\sigma_L\otimes \sigma_{L^c}}$ in the quantum information terminology.
 Here we use the AGSP in a more elaborate bootstrapping argument to upper-bound $\maxinf{L}{L^c}_{\gs'}$ of a state $\gs'$ that is $\eps$-close to $\gs$.
 This provides us with a bound on the maximal smooth information $\maxinfeps{L}{L^c}_\gs$ of the maximally mixed ground state, from which the bound on $\mutinf{L}{L^c}_\gs$ can be deduced using the continuity of the mutual information and the fact that the max information upperbounds it.

 The structure of this paper is as follows.
 In \Sec{sec:results} we give an exact statement of our results, together with the definition of necessary measures of quantum information on which they rely.
 In \Sec{sec:overview} we give an overview of our proof.
 In \Sec{sec:background} we provide the necessary mathematical background and preliminary results for the proofs.
-Finally, in in \Sec{sec:proofs} we give the full proof.
+Finally, in \Sec{sec:proofs} we give the full proof.